Whether you’re feeding a crowd or planning a quiet book club, you’ll want to bookmark these easy appetizer recipes.

 If you’ve ever had Applebee’s spinach dip, you’ll know it’s extra creamy and full of garlicky goodness.

-It brings with it so much more flavor and makes for a smoother dip overall.
+That’s because they add alfredo sauce rather than just using cream cheese!
+It adds much more flavor and makes for a smoother dip overall.

 Rotisserie chicken is probably the best thing you can buy at the store.
 It’s juicy and bursting with flavor.